Nov 13, 2015 – Dec 19, 2015

 Influenced and inspired by her experiences living in different climates and cultures, Richardson makes collections of ordinary objects, which she finds trigger memory and ignite a sense of comfort and wonder.
 The objects are carefully chosen both for their arbitrary meaning and their personal significance.
 Richardson reclaims the objects into sculptures and installations that become a poetic metaphor for the longing to find the familiar within the unfamiliar while simultaneously seeking out the unfamiliar to detach from the familiar.
 Richardson’s work is a direct response to her relationship to place and the conflict of feeling both lost and found.

 With Every Now and Then I Fall Apart, Richardson employs irony to examine how the universal and personal feeling of displacement can at once create confusion and comfort, anxiety and apathy, and emptiness and curiosity.

-UMOCA’s Artist-in-Residence program is generously supported by the Richard K. and Shirley S. Hemingway Foundation, and the Utah Division of Arts and Museums.
+Supported by Richard K. and Shirley S. Hemingway Foundation; and the Utah Division of Arts and Museums.